The Brewery at the Culinary Institute of America

-The Brewery at the CIA is primarily a classroom where bachelor’s-level students learn about the ingredients, equipment, and techniques required to produce ales and lagers.
+The Culinary Institute of America’s brewery is primarily a classroom where bachelor’s-level students learn about the ingredients, equipment, and techniques required to produce ales and lagers.
 It was created in 2015 in partnership with Brooklyn Brewery, whose brewers and business executives often serve as guest lecturers.
 The class helps future food professionals think differently about beer, elevating its status as a fine beverage on a level with wine.

 Cleaver IPA (6.5% abv)

 Full-flavored India Pale Ale featuring loads of American hop flavor and aromas of tangerine and mango balanced by malty sweetness.

 Light-bodied Belgian-style wheat beer brewed with orange peel and coriander.
 Crisp with a pleasant spicy finish.

 We’re always brewing something new.
 Check back periodically to see what’s available.
 (Current as of 5/17)

 This crisp, refreshing, and light-bodied golden ale is the new class project from the students in the Art and Science of Brewing class.
 Brewed with 25% New York-grown corn, this cream ale is perfect for the warm spring days ahead.